 An ebook is an electronic conversion of your printed book.

 To create an ebook all the text and images in your book is first tagged and converted into html code.
 This code should then be edited to ensure the fonts, layout and styling will work for the widest range of ebook devices.
-The ebook file is then packaged as a 'mobi' file Amazon Kindle and an 'epub'
+The ebook file is then packaged as a an epub

 converting to ebook